obieh/shell-scripting-mini-project/README.md

 # shell-scripting-mini-project
-This project demonstrates how to create and execute shell scripts for performing repetitative task
+This project demonstrates how to create and execute shell scripts for performing repetitative tasks.